 Designed with an emphasis on Chinese geomancy, Suntec City boasts over 380 retail establishments, and is famous for its Fountain of Wealth which was accorded the status of “World’s Largest Fountain” in the 1998 edition of the Guinness Book of Records.

-At Millenia Walk, you'll find bespoke apparel and shoe stores Ed Et Al Shoemakers, Rossi, Mr. Bulli & Sons and van Laack, and desirable brands like B&W Bowers & Wilkins, Bose and The Hour Glass.
+At Millenia Walk, you'll find bespoke apparel and shoe store Rossi, and desirable brands like B&W Bowers & Wilkins, Bose and The Hour Glass.

 A stone’s throw away is Marina Square which offers a wide range of high-street fashion boutiques such as Desigual, Massimo Dutti and Zara; as well as consumer technology and lifestyle products.

 Located above City Hall MRT Station and linked to Marina Square and Suntec City Mall via the Marina Link and One Raffles Link walkways is Raffles City Shopping Centre.
-The four-storey mall has a number of luxury stores including agnès b., Coach and Kate Spade, and Robinsons department store.
+The four-storey mall has a number of international labels including Bimba Y Lola, Chopard, Coach, iROO, Kate Spade New York and Rabeanco, and Robinsons department store.

 A short walk away is Bugis Street, Singapore's largest street shopping location.
 With 600 concept stores offering a vast range of products, it has something for everyone.